 - Proxy/high-res linking: Working with lightweight proxy files for editing while retaining links to high-res masters for finishing.

-Comparison table — Avid vs the other big NLEs
+Comparison Table — Avid vs the other big NLEs

 Below is a concise comparison targeted at real decisions: team scale, finishing needs, cost model, and ideal user profile.
 (Company names are noted once for clarity.)